syncfusion-content/flutter-docs/Flutter/cartesian-charts/how-to.md

 ---
 layout: post
-title: Chart title in Flutter Cartesian Charts widget | Syncfusion
+title: CartesianCharts widget in FlutterFlow framework | Syncfusion
-description: Learn here all about Chart title feature of Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget and more.
+description: Learn here all about adding Syncfusion CartesianCharts widget in FlutterFlow framework.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# How to add Syncfusion CartesianCharts Widget in FlutterFlow framework?
+# How to add Syncfusion CartesianCharts widget in FlutterFlow framework?

 ## Overview of FlutterFlow